 I also took a wide range of training courses from Microsoft and MRM such as Advertising law, Geopolitical awareness, GDPR, Brand Strategy & more.

-iSat has gone from 0 to over 2000 industry relevant twitter followers, as well as making regular broadcasts on Facebook, Linkedin, Pinterest, Google+, Blogger & YouTube.
+iSat had grown significantly marketing channels has grown from 0 to over 2000 industry relevant twitter followers, as well as making regular broadcasts on Facebook, Linkedin, Pinterest, Google+, Blogger & YouTube.
 Linkedin has been particularly useful for B2B marketing and communications and has been instrumental in generating useful leads and new contracts and business cooperation.
-I also focused on SEO – increasing iSat’s LTD web presence significantly through both good web design and through creating high-quality links with other reputable web & news sites.
+I also focused on SEO – increasing iSat’s LTD web presence through both good web design and creating high-quality links with other reputable web & news sites.

 In February of 2017, my role changed from being primarily marketing based to 85% Python Programming related, working on iSat’s Robotic Feed Development.
 I had previously developed other python based programs such as a ‘Feed Logger’ program, which had been strictly scrutinized and approved by an in-house engineer.
 The Robotic Tracking Feed project was partly financed by the European Space Agency and partly by iSat LTD.